GCMoura/Rijksmuseum/README.md

 This page was created using only Vanilla Javascript, without frameworks or libraries, therefore for visualizing this page access:

 https://rijksmuseum-amsterdam.vercel.app/

+## How this work
+In the input, put a keyword, that can be a simple word or the name of the artist.
+The 'Buscar' button provides a list with the masterpieces with some relationship with the keyword.
+When clicking in the art chosen the masterpiece is shown.
+The 'X' button returns to the list of masterpieces.
+The 'Limpar' button cleans the input field and the previous results and let the application ready for the next search.

 ## API
 This application uses APIs available in [Rijksmuseum data](https://data.rijksmuseum.nl/).